subhamb123/Tetris/README.md

 This project 95% emulates the game of tetris.
 It is because it has the following issues that may or may not be fixed in the future:

--If a line isn't formed at the bottom, it doesn't count.
+1) If a line isn't formed at the bottom, it doesn't count.
--There is a glitch where sometimes parts of blocks go out of playable area.
+2) There is a glitch where sometimes parts of blocks go out of playable area.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------